bhits/consent2share/README.md

 #### Patient Portal UI

-The Patient Portal UI (patient-portal-ui) is a patient user interface module of Consent2share (C2S) used by the patient to manage his or her health information.
+The Patient Portal UI (patient-portal-ui) is a patient user interface component of Consent2share (C2S) used by the patient to manage his or her health information and consent.
 The patients can use this application to register, log in, visit their home page, review their health records, conduct consent management activities, and view prior consent decisions.

 Source Code Repository: [https://github.com/bhits/patient-portal-ui](https://github.com/bhits/patient-portal-ui)

 #### Admin Portal UI

-The Admin Portal UI (admin-portal-ui) is an administrative user interface module of the Consent2Share (C2S) used to create and manage patient accounts.
+The Admin Portal UI (admin-portal-ui) is an administrative user interface component of the Consent2Share (C2S) used to create and manage patient accounts.
 Administrative staff can use this to log in, visit their home page, create patient accounts, and manage patient information.

 Source Code Repository: [https://github.com/bhits/admin-portal-ui](https://github.com/bhits/admin-portal-ui)

 ### Microservices

 The backend of C2S consists of many microservices that are small yet focused on certain domain areas.
-Some of these microservices also have persistence using [MySQL](https://www.mysql.com/) and are responsible for enforcing the specific domain rules.
+These microservices provide RESTful API for external access.
+Some of these microservices also have persistence using [MySQL](https://www.mysql.com/).

 #### Patient Registration API